 Can you answer Elon Musk's favorite interview question?

-In the early days of SpaceX, Elon Musk interviewed every single candidate who came through the doors.
+In the early days of Tesla and SpaceX, Elon Musk interviewed every single candidate who came through the doors.
 It didn't matter what position they were interviewing for — he wanted to talk to everyone.
 According to his biography, many of those who sat across from Musk would be asked his favorite brain teaser interview question:

 “You're standing on the surface of the earth.
 You walk one mile south, one mile west, and one mile north.
 You end up exactly where you started.
 Where are you?”

 If you're scratching your head at this brain teaser, you're not alone.
 Apparently engineers usually solved the problem and guessed the correct answer: the North Pole.
 Following Musk's directions and using the North Pole as the start location, you'd make a triangle and end up right where you began.
 Another potential answer could be the South Pole.

 The good news: Musk wasn't too concerned with job candidates giving him the right answer.
 When interviewers ask brain teaser questions like this one, they're looking to gauge the candidate's critical-thinking skills and ability to operate under pressure, not necessarily for the correct answer.

 “Interviewers use these questions to see if you can think and resolve issues quickly with what data they present,” TopInteview coach Nick D. says.
 “The answer is often irrelevant.
 It's the candidate's way of coming to the conclusion that matters.”

 What to do if you don't know the answer to the question

 Let's say an interviewer asks you a question like this, and you're totally baffled.
 What do you do?
 First, don't panic.
 Remember interviewers aren't necessarily looking for the correct answer.
 They just want to get a better idea of the way you process information and solve problems.
 Second, don't try to avoid the question.